Frequently Asked Questions

 Drones.
 Drones, whether launched from the grounds or from nearby, are not allowed without express consent of festival organizers.
 Enough said.

-Wagons, large bags with wheels, pull-carts, skateboards, segways, scooters etc. The festival footprint is small and full of people.
+Large bags with wheels, skateboards, segways, non-medical scooters etc. The festival footprint is small and full of people.
 We do not allow these items — they represent a safety hazard, you won’t need them, and they’ll be in the way.

 What happens if it rains?